 Sydney has a vibrant arts, cultural and restaurant scene where you can indulge in the many different flavours of Australia and the world.
 The popular café scene allows for outdoor eating where you can make the most of Sydney’s beautiful weather.

-UNSW’s prime location means it is close to the CBD, Bondi and Coogee beaches and other major attractions and shopping areas in the Sydney city area.
+UNSW’s prime location means it is close to Sydney downtown, Bondi and Coogee beaches and other major attractions and shopping areas in the Sydney city area.